awsdocs/aws-panorama-developer-guide/docs-source/applications-image.md

 The `pip install` command in the Dockerfile installs these libraries to the Python `dist-packages` directory under `/usr/local/lib`, so that they can be imported by your application code\.

+## Local storage<a name="applications-image-storage"></a>

+AWS Panorama reserves the `/opt/aws/panorama/storage` directory for application storage\.
+Your application can create and modify files at this path\.
+Files created in the storage directory persist across reboots\.
+Other temporary file locations are cleared on boot\.

 ## Building image assets<a name="applications-image-build"></a>

 When you build an image for your application package with the AWS Panorama Application CLI, the CLI runs `docker build` in the package directory\.
 This builds an application image that contains your application code\.
 The CLI then creates a container, exports its filesystem, compresses it, and stores it in the `assets` folder\.